- Open Access

 Partial support for user’s mobility will be available through funding provided to CERIC from the Italian Ministry for Education, University and Research.
 Read the policy here.

 A maximum of two users for measurement may benefit from travel and accommodation support.
-Each of them should submit an access request as “CERIC funded User” at least three weeks in advance before the arrival to a facility.
+Each of them should submit an access request as “CERIC funded User” at least three weeks in advance before the arrival to a facility (four weeks in advance in the case of access to JRC – Joint Research Centre laboratories).
 Since prices of tickets and hotels increase with time, failing to send a timely access request may prevent the group from getting support.
-For travel booking, complete your access request and then contact email@example.com.
+For travel booking, complete your access request and then contact firstname.lastname@example.org.

 To apply for the Indo-Italian PoC or to have more information about the funding program, please refer directly to the DST (Indian Department of Science & Technology)